Skip to main content

 note

-This section is targetted for advanced use-cases only.
+This section is intended for advanced use-cases only.
 We recommend that you talk to our technical support team before proceeding.

 You can override the following parts of the API definition by specifying related objects in the Metadata: